 These findings have important implications for global education policy.
 It is now clear that children in low-andmiddle-income countries, who comprise the vast majority of all children in school globally, are experiencing a 'learning crisis'.
-There has been minimal changes in overall learning levels despite large gains in enrolment over the last 25 years.
-Governments will need a variety of tools to address this deficit including interventions that address children's health.
+There has been minimal changes in overall learning levels despite large gains in enrolment over the last 25 years.16 Governments will need a variety of tools to address this deficit including interventions that address children's health.
 Our results suggest addressing visual impairment, through comprehensive school eye health screening policies and programs, would generate substantial learning gains for children with uncorrected refractive error.
 Approximately half of the gain would come from vision screening and provision of glasses, and perhaps the remaining half could be addressed by interventions to improve compliance with wearing glasses.

 Moreover, the costs of providing vision correction to school children are likely to be modest compared to the benefits.
-A recent systematic review and economic modeling analysis shows that screening plus the provision of glasses generates returns as large as \$65 per \$1 investment in China and \$42 per \$1 investment in India, comparable to 'best buy' returns in global development and in education.
+A recent systematic review and economic modeling analysis shows that screening plus the provision of glasses generates returns as large as \$65 per \$1 investment in China and \$42 per \$1 investment in India,2 comparable to 'best buy' returns in global development17 and in education.16 eva.org learning gain in China, applying an equivalent years of schooling loss and using country-specific returns to education.

-Our results have certain limitations.
-First, all the evidence comes from one country: China with uncertainty around how results could translate to other contexts.
-However, we have attempted to mitigate any differences in general education quality between countries by benchmarking the meta-analysis result against the usual learning gain in China, applying an equivalent years of schooling loss and using country-specific returns to education.
 Second, we did not implement time-varying labor force participation rates and our analysis assumes all children enter the workforce at age 18, which may be reasonably appropriate for upper-middle-income and high-income countries, but may be less so for low-income and lower-middle-income countries.
 Assuming a later start to working life implies conservatism in our loss estimates, due to the impacts of discounting on the present value of lifetime income.
 Third, the results are sensitive to assumptions about future economic growth of countries, which can be difficult to project accurately.
 Fourth, our estimates of lifetime income do not account for differences in productivity across the lifecycle, which can be difficult to estimate.
 Instead our approach adopts an approximation which assumes that income grows only with real changes in national growth rates.
 Lastly, our results can be considered conservative as they do not touch upon other potential costs of visual impairment in school going children, such as health losses, drop outs, future negative effects on labor force participation or externalities to the children's families.